psychemedia/storytelling-notes/macpherson.md

 ## Genealogical Memoirs of the Duffs

 One of the earliest accounts of the Macpherson tale comes, rather interestingly, from the perspective of Macpherson's nemesis, the family Duff.
-Although it was wasnlt until November, 1869 that [Genealogical Memoirs of the Duffs](https://archive.org/details/genealogicalmemo1869bair) was first published, by Lauchlan D. Gordon Duff, the preface dates it much earlier:
+Although it was wasn't until November, 1869 that [Genealogical Memoirs of the Duffs](https://archive.org/details/genealogicalmemo1869bair) was first published, by Lauchlan D. Gordon Duff, the preface dates it much earlier:

 > The author of this manuscript was William Baird, Esq. of Auchmeddan, in the parish of Aberdour, in the district of Buchan and County of Aberdeen.
 > ...